 - You have low-income or no-income family members, which can include minor children, with whom you could split income to lower your household or family tax bill.

-- You have funds (in personally held non-registered accounts) available to lend.
+- You have funds (in personally held non-registered accounts) that are not needed for current lifestyle expenses and are available to lend.

 If you think a prescribed rate loan strategy might fit your circumstances, it’s important to understand the CRA requirements and deadlines.